-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 So that's one set of high level meetings.
 Let's talk about another.
 The French President, Nicolas Sarkozy, is visiting President Obama today in Washington.
 The French leader would like to talk about money, in particular he wants to start a dialog about reshaping the world monetary system.
 France is hosting the G8 and G20 summits of leading industrial nations later this year, and Sarkozy would like to reduce the role of the U.S. dollar as the world's primary reserve currency.
 Eleanor Beardsley reports from Paris.

-For NPR News, Im Eleanor Beardsley in Paris.
+BEARDSLEY: For NPR News, I'm Eleanor Beardsley in Paris.

 INSKEEP: And you hear Eleanor's reports right here on MORNING EDITION from NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.